microsoft/Microsoft-Defender-for-Cloud-Apps/Docs/(Preview) Discovered Apps API via Graph - Guide.md

   ]
 }
 ```
+*Note if the streamId is related to Defender for Endpoints, another property called "deviceCount" will be present and the "@odata.type": "#microsoft.security.endpointDiscoveredCloudAppDetail"

 #### Using $select, and $filter see only the app name of all the apps discovered in the last 30 days with risk score lower or equal to 4:
 ```HTML
 GET https://graph.microsoft.com/beta/security/dataDiscovery/cloudAppDiscovery/uploadedStreams/<streamId>/aggregatedAppsDetails(period=duration'P30D')?$filter=riskScore le 4 &$select=displayName